shaimajobran/Updated-portfolio/README.md

 ## Updated-portfolio

  #
- This is an Updated Portipholio ,using  HTML,CSS,Bootstrap
+ This is an Updated Portpholio ,using  HTML,CSS,Bootstrap

 ## User Story
 ```
 AS A user
-I WANT to see an Updated Portipholio with updated links
+I WANT to see an Updated Portpholio with updated links
 ```